 Not all small kitchen revamps are the same, and we completely understand the need to stick within a strict budget.
 But if your budget allows for a kitchen redesign that goes beyond choosing new cabinets and countertops, you may want to consider knocking down a wall or two to really open up the space and gain a huge “wow” factor.

 Although newer homes are making it commonplace to have an open kitchen concept, many homes are more compartmentalized and closed off.
-If you’ve got walls blocking your view from the kitchen to the living room, knock those down to create your own open kitchen concept and make the space feel more airy and open.
+If you’ve got walls blocking your view from the kitchen to the living room, you might be able to knock those down to create your own open kitchen concept and make the space feel more airy and open.

 Take a Step Toward Transforming Your Small Kitchen